 If you’re being bullied and nobody will help you out then what can you do?
-Fiona contacted Grab the Meic as she’s suffering from homophobic bullying.
+Fiona contacted Grab the Meic because she’s being bullied because of her sexuality.
 Here’s our advice.

 This article is also available in Welsh – I ddarllen y cynnwys yma yn Gymraeg – clicia yma.

-I’m suffering with homophobic bullying in college since the second week in September.
+I’ve been subjected to homophobic bullying in college since the second week in September.
 I’ve been to three different senior staff members to tell them.
-One said it was my fault for being gay, another shut me down straight away and spoke about the way I handled being pushed on the bus and being called a ‘effing’ faggot, the other told me she didn’t have time and not to come back unless I had something for her to deal with.
-I’ve also been to the principle of the college.
-He got the group of 6 bullies in his office and asked them not to communicate with me.
+One told me it was my fault for being gay.
+Another shut me down straight away and mentioned how I handled being pushed on the bus and being called an “effing fa***t”.
+Another said she didn’t have time for this and that I shouldn’t go back unless I had something for her to deal with!
+I’ve also been to see the Principal.
+He had the 6 that were bullying me in his office and asked them not to communicate with me.
 Nothing was said about the homophobic bullying.

-On a daily basis I get hit, kicked or tripped.
-They call me a faggot and a dyke.
-Nobody in college is willing to deal with the situation and I don’t know what else to do.
-More people are now joining in and it has gone up to 12 people bullying me now.
+On a daily basis, I get hit, kicked or tripped.
+They call me a ‘fa***t’ and a ‘dyke’.
+Nobody in college is willing to deal with the situation, and I don’t know what else to do.
+More people are now joining in, and it has gone up to 12 people bullying me now.

 Fiona (*name changed to protect their identity)

 Thanks for coming through to us at Meic.
 We’re sorry to hear that you are experiencing homophobic bullying in college.
 We can understand that you must be feeling angry and frustrated, and we are disappointed to hear that staff at the college don’t appear to have supported you or taken appropriate action to address and deal with the offensive, hurtful bullying behaviour.

 Have you talked to anyone else who could help and who you trust… your parents or carers maybe?
 They may be concerned and want to support you to take action on this.